snap-stanford/snap-python/doc/source/reference/GetInDegCnt.rst

 .. function:: GetInDegCnt(Graph, DegToCntV)

-Returns an in-degree histogram: a set of pairs (in-degree, number of nodes of such in-degree).
+Computes an in-degree histogram: a set of pairs (in-degree, number of nodes of such in-degree).
+The results are stored in *DegToCntV*.

 Parameters: